 He says he's "excited that we're providing one step along the path of answering questions about whether life ever existed on Mars."

-• The composition of its upper atmosphere
+• Determine the composition of upper Martian atmosphere

-• The history of the atmosphere
+• Determine the history of the atmosphere

 MAVEN won't make a cool, daring landing like the Mars Curiosity Rover, which has been roaming Mars for more than a year now.
 Instead, it will orbit between a low of about 93 miles (150 kilometers) above the surface to a high of about 3,728 miles (6,000 kilometers).
 It also will make five dives, flying as low as 77 miles (125 kilometers) in altitude.